harshad-moreficent/fairseq/README.md

 This fork adds support for projects built with Bazel.
+Additional changes:

+1. Rename logging to logext, this avoided a weird conflict with the standard logging module

 ---